walidkhabbaz445/My-projects/README.md

 # 👋 Hi, I'm Walid Khabbaz

-🎓 I am a graduate student from **AlJinan University**, passionate about building modern software solutions and solving real-world problems through technology.
+🎓 I am a graduate student from **Jinane University**, passionate about building modern software solutions and solving real-world problems through technology.

 💼 I have **6 months of professional experience** working in a software company as a **Data Analyst**, where I developed strong problem-solving skills, collaborated with cross-functional teams, and supported both customers and internal systems.